Antonov An-124 Ruslan: Background

 In 1971, design work on the project commenced at the Antonov Design Bureau; the lead designer of the An-124 (and the enlarged An-225 derivative) was Viktor Tolmachev.
 During development, it was known as Izdeliye 400 (Product #400) in house, and An-40 in the West.
 The design produced broadly resembled the Lockheed C-5 Galaxy, an American strategic airlifter, but also incorporated numerous improvements, the greater use of carbon-fibre composites in its construction (comprising around 5% of the aircraft's total weight) and the more extensive use of titanium being amongst these benefits.
 Aluminium alloys make up the primary material used in its construction, limited use of steel and titanium alloys were also made.
-Unlike the C-5, it lacks a fully-pressurised cargo bay or the ability to receive fuel in-flight.
+The An-124 has a fully-pressurized upper 88-passenger deck, but unlike the C-5, the main cargo deck is only partially-pressurized.
+The An-124 doesn't have any inflight refuelling capability.

 In 1973, the construction of the necessary facilities to produce the new airlifter began.
 Two separate final assembly lines plants were established to produce the airlifter: the company Aviastar-SP (ex.
 Ulyanovsk Aviation Industrial Complex) in Ulyanovsk, Russia and by the Kyiv Aviation Plant AVIANT, in Ukraine.
 Furthermore, the programme used components, systems, and various other elements drawn from in excess of 100 factories across the Eastern world.
 In 1979, manufacturing activity on the first airframe began.

 On 24 December 1982, the type performed its maiden flight.
 Three years later, the An-124 made its first appearance in the Western world when an example was displayed at the 1985 Paris Air Show.
 Following the fall of the Soviet Union, commercial operations of the An-124 became an increasingly important area of activity; to this end, civil certification was sought for the type by Antonov; this was issued on 30 December 1992.